cs-witch/social-media/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 v1.1 Connected Angular to server side.
 Connected app to Mongodb and Mongoose.
 Added: POST backend point.
 Routing between My Messages (saved posts) and New Posts.
 Fetch data from server.
 Map data responses.
-Deleting posts on frontend
+Deleting posts on frontend responds with deletions on back-end.

 v1.0
 Front-end user can create a title and content, save the post and store messages.
 RESTful API created with Node.js and Express.js.
 Angular HTTP client added to fetch posts from front-end to backend.
 Fixed CORS errors.

 ## Development server